 A curated list of resources for freelance programmers

-- Fiverr.com: This one is presently my favorite!
+- Fiverr.com: This one is presently my favorite.
 This marketplace allows freelancers to post gigs which are basically a single unit of programming or design work such as “I can develop a python script for you”.
-Its the biggest misconception in the freelance world that fiverr offerings are of low quality because their gigs start from $5.
+Its a big misconception in the freelance world that Fiverr offerings are of low quality because their gigs start from $5.
 A lot of freelancers make money by only selling a basic demo feature for this trivial amount, and then charging extra for premium features.
 Good or bad quality in gigs is ultimately reflected in a freelancer’s ratings (and also that particular gig’s ratings) and stars.
-This is exactly the same model of how Amazon and eBay rate their products and sellers and this is what made them a huge success.
-I think fiverr’s model of reviews and ratings is much more transparent and efficient than Upwork’s model which is based on explicit job contracts rather than gigs.
+This is a similar model on which Amazon and eBay rate their products and sellers and this is what made them a huge success.
+I think Fiverr’s model of reviews and ratings is much more transparent and efficient than Upwork’s model which is based on explicit job contracts rather than gigs.

 - Upwork: Though Upwork still remains one of the best online freelancing platform, it has long lost its status as the primary source of livelihood for a lot of freelance programmers.
 Formerly called oDesk, this marketplace is a fully integrated platform that has all the tools and features required by a freelancer and an employer to work together.
 There is a team-room where status is updated and the clients can chat with freelancers and know the status of an ongoing job.
 There is also a time-tracking app used by freelancers for logging their time worked.
 The clients can see the screenshots in the team-room and know exactly what their hired freelancer is working on.
 However, since the transition and revamp of their site from oDesk to Upwork, I’ve noticed a huge performance degradation (over engineering and zealous use of ajax and graphics), so I no longer recommend this site as much as I used to earler.